 Finding accommodation in Mozambique

 When looking for accommodation in Mozambique, expats should start browsing as far in advance as possible.
 Generally, short-term vacation rentals are much easier to find.
 Online websites have the highest rate of success for renting.
-There are different websites that are popular, like Property Maputo and Airbnb.
-Other good options are browsing the classified sections of local newspapers like O Noticias.
+There are different websites that are popular, such as Property Maputo and Airbnb.
+Other good options include browsing the classified sections of local newspapers such as O Noticias.

 Nowadays, the most common way expats find housing is through postings on forums and groups on social media platforms.
-Expats who choose to use this route should be cautious of scams.
+Expats who choose to use this route should be cautious of scams though.
 It is important to always view the property in person before signing a lease.
 Word of mouth also goes far in Mozambique.
-Property owners will frequently prefer to let their accommodation to someone who has come recommended to them from a previous tenant or business associate.
+Property owners will frequently prefer to let their accommodation to someone who has been recommended to them from a previous tenant or business associate.

 Rental agents aren’t regulated in Mozambique.
-They also tend to charge very high commissions.
+They also tend to charge high commissions.
 For these reasons they aren’t frequently used.
-If an expat chooses this route, be sure to clarify expectation from the start with both the agent and the renter.
+If expats do choose this route, they should be sure to clarify expectation from the start with both the agent and the renter.